intel-android/androidhub/reviewer_readme.md

 https://int-androidhub.intel.com

-The above url is the integration site.
-A successful merge of a pull request to the master branch will automatically deploy the submission to the Integration environment.
-The username and password for it were given to you separately by project staff.
+The purpose of this environment is for reviewers like you to look at the merged content in a staging environment before releasing to production.
+A successful merge of a pull request to the master branch will automatically deploy the submission to the integration environment.
+The username and password credentials were given to you separately by project staff.
 This site is not available to the general public.
-In order to move this content to production, please see **Step 6: Release to Production**.
+Review the content here before Releasing to Production.
+When you feel the content added is ready to be public, please see **Step 6: Release to Production**.

 --------